 Step 1: Enrol in classes

 The first part of your McMaster journey is enrolling (registering) in your classes.
 To enrol in courses first you will need to log in to Mosaic in which you will have two options: using MyTimetable or using Mosaic.
 MyTimetable is the newest online self-service tool that allows you to find a conflict-free timetable and direct class enrolment.

 You’ll be randomly assigned an enrolment appointment in June, which is the specific date you can enrol in classes.
 This is your enrolment appointment for both the Fall and Winter terms.
 We recommend you enrol in both you Fall and Winter courses at the same time.

 You can check your personal enrolment appointment time through the Enrolment Dates panel in McMaster’s Mosaic Student Center.
 You can plan out your schedule prior to enrolling but you have to wait until your enrolment appointment opens up to actually register in the classes you select.

-After your enrolment appointment, you can continue to enrol in classes up until the add/drop date of September 13, 2023 for fall term courses and January 16, 2024 for winter term courses.
+After your enrolment appointment, you can continue to enrol in classes up until the add/drop dates of mid-September (specific dates TBD) 2024 for fall term courses and mid-January (specific date TBD) 2025 for winter term courses.
 Some courses might fill up fast; the sooner you enrol, the better!

 We know that picking your courses can be overwhelming.
 Your Faculty is here to help you!
 Learn more about academic advising.